 K. Craig Kent, MD

-K. Craig Kent, MD, is the executive vice president for health affairs at the University of Virginia.
-He is responsible for overseeing all UVA Health operations and reports directly to the President.
+K. Craig Kent, MD, is the chief executive officer of UVA Health and executive vice president for health affairs at the University of Virginia.
+He is responsible for overseeing all UVA Health operations.

 A researcher, educator and physician, Dr. Kent is an internationally recognized leader in academic medicine.
-He was elected to the 2019 class of inductees into the National Academy of Medicine, one of the highest honors in the fields of health and medicine.
-He is the 2019-2020 chair of the American Board of Surgery.
+He is a member of the National Academy of Medicine and former chair (2019-2020) of the American Board of Surgery.

 Prior to joining UVA Health, Dr. Kent served as dean of The Ohio State University College of Medicine, vice president for health sciences and the Leslie H. and Abigail S. Wexner Dean’s Chair in Medicine.
 In his nearly four years as dean, Dr. Kent helped Ohio State make significant investments in research through growth of infrastructure and recruitment.